17 Dynamic Similarity

 In many cases of partial similarity, especially at lower Mach numbers, the aerodynamics are affected more by the Reynolds number.
 Therefore, Reynolds number matching alone may be sufficient to obtain dynamic flow similarity.
 Sometimes, surface roughness is applied to the model to force boundary layer transition and create the onset of flow separation at the exact location as the full-scale application.
 At higher Mach numbers, where compressibility effects are significant, the effects of the Reynolds number are less critical.
 In this case, only the Mach Number may need to be matched, and partial similarity may be acceptable.

 Certain types of sensitivity analysis usually establish whether the effects of one or more similarity parameters can be marginalized or ignored in a given problem.
 However, it should never be automatically assumed that any similarity parameter potentially affecting the problem can be ignored a priori.
+This cautionary note serves as a reminder of the importance of thorough analysis and the potential pitfalls of hasty assumptions.

-Extrapolation methods could Aldo be used when only partial similarity can be attained.
+Extrapolation methods could also be used when only partial similarity can be attained.
 The most common scenario in the wind tunnel is achieving Mach number matching, but the Reynolds number is at least an order of magnitude less than the full-scale flight value.
-In the figure below, for example, it can be seen that Reynolds number scaling for measurements made above a Reynolds number of about 2 million should be a satisfactory approach, i.e., using the results from wind tunnel B. In this case, if the force coefficients at full-scale (fs) and model scale (ms) are C_{F_{\rm fs}} C_{F_{\rm ms}}, respectively, then
+In the figure below, for example, it can be seen that Reynolds number scaling for measurements made above a Reynolds number of about 2 million should be a satisfactory approach, i.e., using the results from wind tunnel B. In this case, if the force coefficients at full-scale (fs) and model scale (ms) are , respectively, then

-where the value of \alpha can be obtained using a linear least-squares fit.
+where the value of can be obtained using a linear least-squares fit.
 Extrapolation from measurements made in wind tunnel A would be considered unsatisfactory.

 However, discrepancies between wind tunnel and full-scale flight measurements may have causes that are more than just mismatching the similarity parameters.
 These causes may include the fidelity of the model shape, model support interference, wall corrections, aeroelastic effects, etc. Additionally, commonly used methods to simulate higher Reynolds number flows, such as artificially tripping the boundary layer, may also cause issues resulting in an under-prediction or over-prediction of full-scale values.
 Current approaches to wind-tunnel data extrapolation use computational fluid dynamics (CFD) solutions to help confirm the validity of any extrapolation process.